 But delivering insight is more than using data, facts, and your brilliance to challenge customers.
 When challenged directly, for instance, customers can feel attacked, become defensive, and shut down.

-Because a story is about someone else, the customer doesn’t feel attacked.
+Because Insight Scenarios are about someone else, the customer does not feel under attack.
 A story simply presents a scenario that allows the customer to draw their own conclusions.
-Without feeling pressured, the customer can now relax and listen to your message, and possibly gain enough insight that they start to tell themselves a new story, where new choices make more sense.
+Without feeling pressured, the customer can now relax and listen to your customer scenario, and if it’s insightful enough, they may start to tell themselves a new story where new choices make more sense.

 But we have case studies?

-Our clients include such companies as Microsoft, Epicor Software, Eaton Corp and Transunion Corp (see testimonials video).
+Our Insight Selling clients include such companies as Hitachi, Epicor Software, Eaton Corp and Transunion Corp (see testimonials video).

-Call or email (contact) to book a 20-minute appointment to discuss how your salespeople can inspire your customers to buy with stories that sell.
+Call or email (contact) to book a 20-minute appointment to discuss how your salespeople can learn how to sell value & differentiate your product with insight scenarios.